AirAsia India puts growth on hold while government dallies over reforms

-NEW DELHI, June 26 (Reuters) - AirAsia India has halted its expansion plans after just a year in business as it waits for a government decision on whether to change a protectionist measure regulating overseas flights, the budget carrier’s chief executive said.
+NEW DELHI (Reuters) - AirAsia India has halted its expansion plans after just a year in business as it waits for a government decision on whether to change a protectionist measure regulating overseas flights, the budget carrier’s chief executive said.

-The airline, part-owned by Malaysia’s AirAsia Bhd, has carved out a 1 percent share of a market enjoying double-digit annual growth in passenger numbers.
-But it has been losing money because of high operating costs and frequent price wars with rivals such as IndiGo Airlines IPO-INAI.BO.
+The airline, part-owned by Malaysia’s AirAsia Bhd (AIRA.KL), has carved out a 1 percent share of a market enjoying double-digit annual growth in passenger numbers.
+But it has been losing money because of high operating costs and frequent price wars with rivals such as IndiGo Airlines.

 The carrier planned to bring in a plane a month from March to build a fleet of at least 10 jets by the end of the year.
 That would allow it to ply dozens of less-competitive routes to small Indian cities, before starting flights overseas that connect passengers with AirAsia’s networks across Asia.